MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 #### [Command prompt](#tab/tabid-cmdline)

-To have more understanding of the returned array which will be printed in the console, we can add another `Message` in the Q# file just before the `return` statement:
+To have more understanding of the returned array which will be printed in the console, you can add another `Message` in the Q# file just before the `return` statement:

 ```qsharp
         Message("Post-QFT measurement results [qubit0, qubit1, qubit2]: ");